 Small Business Filing 101: What Stays and What Goes?

 Aside from when you first set it up, the most important time to file forms for your business is when taxes are due.
-The structure of your business will help determine which forms you need to file at tax time.
+The structure of your business will help determine which tax return supplies you'll need to file on time.
 Use this guide to get a general idea of the forms you may be responsible for and to get help with your tax preparation.

 Types of Business Taxes